alexander-yakushev/awesompd/README.md

 ## Description ##

 This is an advanced MPD widget\client for AwesomeWM.

-For the detailed installation guide see http://awesome.naquadah.org/wiki/Awesompd_widget .
+For the detailed installation guide please see http://awesome.naquadah.org/wiki/Awesompd_widget .

-Also you can find an example of widget configuration in file rcsample.lua.
+Also you can find an example of the widget configuration in the file rcsample.lua.

 ## Version explanation ##

-Use this version for Awesome v3.4.x.
-If you are using the git pre-4.0 version of Awesome, please consider using for-awesome-git branch in this repository.
+Use this version with Awesome v3.4.x.
+If you are using the git pre-4.0 version of Awesome, please consider using [this](https://github.com/alexander-yakushev/awesompd/tree/for-awesome-git) version instead.

 ### Changes in 1.1.0 ###